IOTechSystems/xrt-examples/AzureSphere/docs/bacnet-example.md

 The script update.sh can be used to send a payload of data to Azure IoT hub to invoke a device method on a Device Twin.
-The IoT Hub will send the payload to XRT which will be picked up by the Azure component and push to the BACnet Device Service via an XRT Bus.
+The IoT Hub will send the payload to XRT which will be picked up by the Azure component and pushed to the BACnet Device Service via an XRT Bus.

-To set the device resource `AnalogOutput0` to 1.0 on the `bacnet-simulator` device, issue the method (replace IotHub-Name with the name of your IoT Hub):
+To set the device resource `AnalogOutput0` to the value 1.0 on the `bacnet-simulator` device, issue the method (replace IotHub-Name with the name of your IoT Hub):

 ```bash
 ./update.sh <IotHub-Name> bacnet-simulator AnalogOutput0 1.0
 ```